Position: Family Law Intern

 Type of Supervision and Training: Training is provided in the substantive legal areas relevant to the internship.
 Supervision is provided by the Managing Attorneys of the Family Law programs.

-Application Process: Submit a cover letter and resume to the contact below.
+Application Process: Submit a cover letter, resume, writing sample, and list of references to the contact below.

 Application Deadline: Open until filled